brodieG/fansi/DEVNOTES.md

 ## Todo

 * This is definitely not parsimonious...
-Maybe fix when we move substr to C?
+Since we're not moving to C we need to figure out what we want to do about it.

     > substr_ctl("", 2, 4, carry = "\033[33m")
     [1] "\033[33m\033[0m"

+* How to deal with wraps of `"hello \033[33;44m world"`.
+Notice extra space.
+* Once we add isolate, make sure that trailing sequences are not omitted if the end is not isolated? (see Interactions section below).

 * Move the interrupt to be `_read_next` based with an unsigned counter?
 With maybe the SGR reads contributing more to the counter?
 What about writes?
 Is